pantheon-systems/documentation/source/content/ssh-keys.md

 description: Understand how to generate SSH keys to configure Git, SFTP, or Drupal Drush.
 categories: [get-started]
 tags: [security, dashboard, ssh]
-reviewed: "2022-03-01"
+reviewed: "2022-03-04"
 ---

-To take full advantage of Pantheon, you should load your public SSH key into your account.
+ You should load your public SSH key into your account to take full advantage of Pantheon.
 SSH keys are a best practice for authentication, allowing you more security than a simple password.
 You will only need to do this once for each work environment (laptop, desktop, etc.), no matter how many sites you work on.

 <Accordion title="Watch: Generate a SSH Key and Add it to Your Dashboard" id="ssh-video" icon="facetime-video">